Ski Free!!!

 The little man shook his head.

-The conversation gave a little cough and died, a little blood trickled out
+The conversation gave a little cough and died, a little blood trickled out of it's mouth as the rest of it's face relaxed into death.

-The monster and the little man glanced at the dead conversation and
+The monster and the little man glanced at the dead conversation and shuffled across to the other side of the cave.

 "Your not much of a company," it said.